 Wedding s’mores bar must haves

 There’s no doubt that s’mores are delicious.
 They’re chocolatey, gooey and warm.
 These sweet treats are sure to please a crowd, but how do you go about serving this delicious outdoor favorite at your wedding?
-The good news is, it can be done (even indoors).
+The good news is that it can be done (even indoors).
 Check out these tips for the best s’mores you’ve ever had.

 Toasting your marshmallow always adds to the experience of creating an authentic s’more.
 Toasting indoors is possible thanks to Sterno.
 Set up a row of Sterno canisters and let guests toast over a small open flame.
 Be sure to use the Sterno cans marked “Ethanol” though, as those are safer for making direct contact with food.
 Better yet, try Sterno’s indoor s’mores kit.

 Don’t want to deal with flame (or don’t trust the children that might be in attendance)?
 Skip the toasting and instead have a chocolate fountain or hot chocolate fondue for dipping marshmallows and other snacks.
 The warm chocolate will give the marshmallow a soft consistency that you can easily squish between two graham crackers.

 Take your s’mores to the next level by including other fillings for guests to choose from such as Reese’s Peanut Butter Cups, cookies, bananas, flavored marshmallows or peanut butter.

 Love the taste of s’mores but want to avoid the sticky mess they can create?
 Offer s’mores on a stick, the perfect bite-sized yum!